hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

 ### Build test case

-- `doctest` module allows building test case into the documentation of the function.
+- `doctest` module is a Python builtin which allows building test case into the source code, in particular documentation, of the function.
 - Import the `doctest` module into your script with the following code `import doctest`.
+- Each line in documentation part of the source code starting with `>>>` will run as if under the interactive Python shell, which is counted as a test case.
+- The return from the test case should match exactly the following line written in the documentation part of the Python code.
-- For example, the following code will compute the shortest distance of a point to a line segment.
+- For example, the following code will compute the shortest distance of a point to a line segment, and a test case is written into the documentation part of the code.

   {%highlight Python linenos%}
   def dist(x1,y1, x2,y2, x3,y3):